-Professor Eleanor Shaw is an Associate Principal with responsibility for the University’s entrepreneurship strategy, 'Strathclyde Inspire'.
+Professor Eleanor Shaw, OBE is an Associate Principal with responsibility for the University’s entrepreneurship strategy, 'Strathclyde Inspire'.
 She is also Director of Strathclyde Doctoral School.

 Eleanor joined Strathclyde in 2001 and became Head of the Hunter Centre in 2013.
 She has been Vice Dean for Knowledge Exchange and Senior Vice Dean of Strathclyde Business School.
 In January 2020, Eleanor became an Associate Principal and joined the University’s Executive Team.

 Eleanor’s research is focused on the practice of entrepreneurial networking and firm growth.
 She focuses on entrepreneurial diversity and her work on women’s, graduate, social and creative entrepreneurship is published in leading journals including Journal of Business Venturing, Entrepreneurship, Theory & Practice, Human Relations and International Small Business Journal.
 Eleanor’s research has been funded by the ESRC and EPSRC and a range of private sector organisations and agencies including the Cabinet Office.
 She is Co-I of the ESRC-funded ProPEL Hub (Productivity Outcomes of workplace Practice, Engagement and Learning) - a major new initiative designed to support improvements in productivity through enhanced workplace practice and employee engagement that is also supported by CIPD.

 Eleanor is an inclusive entrepreneurial leader with more than 25years of experience of enhancing business growth.
 She is co-designer of the Growth Advantage Programme (GAP) - a leadership and growth programme for ambitious entrepreneurs.
 GAP was recently fully endorsed by the ScaleUp Institute and is one of only two UK leadership programmes to be designed and delivered by faculty and entrepreneurs.